AlchemicalChef/MacTLA/README.md

 # MacTLA

-A feature-complete TLA+ verification toolbox for macOS, built natively in Swift.
+A feature-complete TLA+ verification toolbox for macOS and iPad, built natively in Swift.

 ## Overview

-MacTLA brings the full TLA+ specification and model checking experience to macOS.
+MacTLA brings the full TLA+ specification and model checking experience to Apple platforms.
 Write, verify, and explore TLA+ specifications with a native, optimized interface.

+**Platforms:** macOS 14.0+ | iPadOS 17.0+

 ## Features